-Cooling and ventilation at all forward speeds of less than approximately M.=5 are provided by means of two ejector nozzles, one at the jet pipe nozzle being basic design, and the second at the overboard outlet from Zone 1.
+Cooling and ventilation at all forward speeds of less than approximately $M{\circ}=5$ are provided by means of two ejector nozzles, one at the jet pipe nozzle being basic design, and the second at the overboard outlet from Zone 1.

 The jet pipe nozzle ejector, without afterburner, and with engines only idling will only produce a few inches of water depression, but the area available here is very generous, for the small air flows required under engine idling conditions.
 A special ejector pump is provided at the Zone 1 outlet operated by engine compressor discharge air.
 A butterfly valve is installed in the pressure line, being opened on a signal from a pressure switch sensing differential pressure between the intake duct, and ambient.
 Thus, when an engine is started, the intake depression resulting will switch on the Zone 1 ejector pump.
 A small depression also results from the basic jet-pipe nozzle ejector, and the gills around the intake by-pass are drawn to the closed position, resulting in a depression throughout the engine bay.
 A series of very lightly spring loaded doors, opening inwardly, at the forward end of Zone 2 will now open to admit air to the nacelle.
-The areas concerned have been adjusted so that sufficient air can be drawn through to Ventilate both Zone 1 and Zone 2, that for Zone 1 travelling forward, on the outside of the engine can, through the holes at the forward end of the can, back through Zone 1 and overboard at the ejector pump, whilst that for Zone 2 travels rearward, straight to the jet-pipe ejector.
+The areas concerned have been adjusted so that sufficient air can be drawn through to ventilate both Zone 1 and Zone 2, that for Zone 1 travelling forward, on the outside of the engine can, through the overboard at the ejector pump, whilst that for Zone 2 travels rearward, straight to the jet-pipe ejector.